ECB says stepping up preparations to buy ABS

 He said the move would take into account "desirable changes in the regulatory environment", on which the euro zone central bank "will work with other relevant institutions".

-Later, he said the Governing Council had not discussed the scope of any ABS program at its meeting on Thursday.
+Later, he said the Governing Council had not discussed the scope of any ABS programme at its meeting on Thursday.

 The ECB and the Bank of England want European banks and investors to agree common standards for safer ABS, which could help foster growth by providing credit to firms that are too small to raise investment funds direct from capital markets.